 - In the duodenum, chyme is mixed with juices at a slower rate for maximum digestion.

-It is twice small intestine in diameter, about 3 inches.
+It is twice a small intestine in diameter, about 3 inches.
 It absorbs water, electrolytes, and minerals and concentrates them to be excreted in feces.

 - Caecum: is the first part of the large intestine where undigested food passes from the ileum to it.
-A winding tube called appendix is attached to the caecum.
-Although appendix consists of lymphoid tissue suggesting to have immunological activity, it is vestigial.
+A winding tube called the appendix is attached to the caecum.
+Although the appendix consists of lymphoid tissue suggesting to have immunological activity, it is vestigial.

 - Colon: It is sigmoid in shape and consists of ascending colon, transverse colon and descending colon.

 - Rectum: It contains internal transverse folds called rectal valves that separate gas from feces to prevent their simultaneous passage.